lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2023-08-31-ALEXANDRIA_finished.md

 - 33 formal proof developments accepted to Isabelle’s [*Archive of Formal Proofs*](https://www.isa-afp.org)

 In addition, we've worked on formalisation projects with about two dozen interns and students, many of whom have gone on to do PhD research.
 We've given dozens of talks at variety of venues.
+We are open to collaboration to take our work forward.